amrragab8080/cryoem-awsbatch/README.md

   <img src="/imgs/arch.png?raw=true" alt="CryoEM Workflow Overview" width="800" height="450"/>
 </p>

 Create an ECS AMI using the Amazon Linux 2 (GPU) AMIs referenced [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html).
+Upgrade the GPU driver to the latest provided by NVIDIA, and attach a EBS volume.
+For this demo a 1TB EBS will suffice.
+Save this AMI in your account noting the AMI ID.

 ## Instructions

 1) Clone the github into a workspace and build the Relion3 docker image.
 Build platform requires installation of [nvidia-docker2](https://github.com/NVIDIA/nvidia-docker).